Cardinals & Cubs share second London Series

 Based 334 miles apart on Route 66, Chicago and St Louis were trade rivals before becoming sporting adversaries, with the Cardinals and Cubs having battled it out on the field for more than 130 years.

-Their first overseas meeting saw many fans travel, and some Chicago fans summed up the rivalry with T-shirts that read "I'd rather fly across an ocean than go to St Louis".
+Their first overseas meeting saw many fans travel, and some Cubs fans summed up the rivalry with T-shirts that read "I'd rather fly across an ocean than go to St Louis".

 Neither side has had much to brag about so far this season, with both having losing records, but a successful trip to London could have been the boost needed to go on and snatch a wildcard spot for the play-offs.